Jimdo/puppet-skeleton/README.md

 In case the VM is already up, you can run the provisioners again with:

     $ vagrant provision

+## Travis CI

+The module includes a configuration for [Travis CI](https://travis-ci.org) that will run `rake test` each time changes are pushed to GitHub.
+Simply enable Travis for your GitHub repository to get free continuous integration.

+Implementing CI with other systems should be as simple as running the commands in `.travis.yml`.

 License and Author
 ==================